sensejs/sensejs/website/docs/introduction/examples.md

 hello world
 ```

+Each time we send an HTTP request to `http://localhost:8080/`, an instance of `HelloWorldController` will be
+instantiated and the method `helloWorld` will be invoked, and the return value will be sent back to the HTTP client.

 ## Dependency injection

-In this example, we will show you how dependency injection works as well as other features of SenseJS.
+In this example, we will show you how dependency injection works.

 The code of this example can be found at [./examples/injection](
 https://github.com/sensejs/sensejs/tree/master/examples/injection)